Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 It’s a dream come true for asthma and allergy sufferers who require the freshest, coolest air they can get up to 550 square feet.

-You won’t find anything else that can beat this window AC unit in this price class that also holds the ENERGY STAR Certification.
+You won’t find anything else that can beat this top window AC unit in this price class that also holds the ENERGY STAR Certification.
+So if you want the best window air conditioner for a large room, then this is a good unit to consider.

 Now, if you want a smart air conditioner for larger rooms, you’ll want to invest in this window AC unit right here.